Professor Victor Becerra

 Professor of Power Systems Engineering

-I completed my undergraduate studies in Electrical Engineering at Simon Bolivar University, Venezuela, in 1990.
-Between 1989 and 1991, I was employed as an electrical engineer at C.V.G.
-Edelca, a hydro power generation and transmission company, focussing in the areas of power systems stability analysis, control systems design, and electromagnetic transient analysis.
-In 1991, I started my PhD studies at City University, London, in the area of control engineering, which I completed in 1994.
-This was followed by a period of five years employed as a post-doctoral research fellow at City University funded by the EPSRC, working in the areas of optimal control and state estimation.
+I completed my undergraduate studies in Electrical Engineering in 1990.
+Between 1989 and 1991, I was employed as an electrical engineer at a power generation and transmission company, focussing on the areas of power systems stability analysis, control systems design, and electromagnetic transient analysis.
+In 1991, I started my PhD studies at City University of London, in the area of control engineering, which I completed in 1994.
+This was followed by a period of five years employed as a post-doctoral research fellow at City University of London, funded by the EPSRC, working in the areas of optimal process control and state estimation.

 In 2000, I joined the University of Reading as a Lecturer, where I worked as an academic for a period of almost 16 years at the School of Systems Engineering, becoming a Professor of Automatic Control in 2012.
 Between 2011 and 2012, I was seconded at the Ford Motor Company in Dunton, Essex, with funding by the Royal Academy of Engineering, where I developed methods for the calibration of gasoline engine oil temperature dynamic models.
 I commenced my current position at Portsmouth in December 2015.

 My current research interests consider a range of issues related to electrical power systems, as well as the methods and applications of automatic control.
 These interests include:

 - Condition monitoring, fault diagnosis and fault-tolerant control

 - Solar photovoltaic power and grid integration

 - Optimal location and sizing of distributed generation